Snapper Carr: Final Crisis: Resist

 From 2007 to 2008, DC Comics published the Death of the New Gods eight-issue limited series.
 In this comic book, all of the New Gods are killed, the planets New Genesis and Apokolips merge, and the Fourth World dimension ceases to exist in favor of a new "Fifth World" dimension.

 In May 2007, even as 52 was still being published, DC Comics began publishing the 52-issue, one-comic-per-week Countdown comic book (later known as Countdown to Final Crisis).
 It premiered with issue #51 (issues were numbered in reverse order), changed its name to Countdown to Final Crisis midway through its publication run, and concluded with DC Universe #0 (also known as Countdown to Final Crisis #0).
 This set in motion yet another reboot of the DC Comics universe, Final Crisis.
 There was a seven-issue Final Crisis limited series, six crossover stories, a one-off, and 10 Final Crisis spin-off titles (some of them one-shots, some of them limited series).

 The Final Crisis event storyline begins with Darkseid's death, and his spirit and the spirit of all the Apokoliptian New Gods falling to Earth.
 This somehow creates a quantum singularity that will consume all creation.
 The supervillain Libra, who became a New God after his 1974 battle with the Justice League and somehow escaped the death of the New Gods, seizes control of a large number of nations and organizations on Earth on behalf of Darkseid.
-Darkseid obtains a new body, and releases the Anti-Life Equation (a metaphysical virus which allows Darkseid to control the mind of anyone it infects).
+Darkseid obtains a new body, and releases the Anti-Life Equation, a metaphysical virus which allows Darkseid to control the mind of anyone it infects.
 After a month, nearly all the people of Earth are under Darkseid's control.
 So are most superheroes and supervillains, whom Darkseid organizes into a terrorist unit called "Justifiers".
-Darkseid is eventually defeated, and the universe rebooted by Superman (using a Miracle Machine from the 31st century).
+Darkseid is eventually defeated, and the universe rebooted by Superman using the Miracle Machine.